biouno/biouno.github.io/tutorials/tutorial01-jenkins-rscript.md

 ---
 layout: page
-title: Tutorial 1 Integrating Jenkins with R-script
+title: Tutorial 1: Integrating Jenkins with R-script
 ---

 ## Passing Jenkins environment and job/ build parameters to R

-This tutorial will demonstrate how to pass build parameters and other useful Jenkins configuration metadata to the  R script.
+This tutorial will demonstrate how to pass Jenkins build parameters and configuration metadata to the  R script.
 Strategies demonstrated in  this tutorial allow the parametrization of the R-Script via the Jenkins configuration and build parameters.

-## Tutorial 1 Jenkins Project
+## Tutorial 1: Jenkins Project

 The Jenkins example project is a freestyle project that captures two parameters from the build user interface.